-The SAFE-T Suit program has its own site, located at www.safetsuite.com.
+The SAFE-T Suite program has its own site, located at www.safetsuite.com.

 Elavon has a lot of reviews online, primarily negative.

 Elavon has been accredited with the Better Business Bureau since 2009, and has an A+ rating.
 The high rating may be partially due to Elavon responding to complaints and attempting to resolve them.
-As of autumn 2015, Elavon has had 165 complaints lodged with the BBB in the past 3 years, with 48 in the past year.
-Most of the complaints are split almost evenly between the “Billing/Collection Issues” category (80 complaints) and the “Problems with Product/Service” category (74 complaints.)
-The remaining complaints are in the categories “Advertising/Sales Issues” (10 complaints) and “Delivery Issues” (1 complaint.)
+As of 2018, Elavon has had nearly 200 complaints lodged with the BBB in the past 3 years.
+Most of the complaints are split almost evenly between the “Billing/Collection Issues” category and the “Problems with Product/Service” category.

 The majority of complaints reference issues with billing or pricing, including lack of transparency and unexpected fees.
 Some of these complaints (more than one year old) indicate problems with fees that have since been changed, such as early termination fees.

 There are also 6 negative customer reviews in addition to the formal complaints.
 Several reviews complain of unhelpful or unreachable customer service, including for assistance with chargebacks.
 The complaints allege that Elavon doesn't respond to calls, and if you do reach a representative, they're unable or unwilling to help resolve issues.